cabal-club/cable/moderation.md

 Setting `undrop` to 1 SHOULD undo the drop of all posts authored by `recipient`, making them possible to retrieve again.
 Setting `undrop` to 0 SHOULD keep the old posts as dropped.

-#### 5.1.6 Opting out of roles with `post/info`

-A user MAY opt-out of roles, such as moderator or admin, being assigned them by other users by setting `post/info`'s key `accept-role` with `value = 0`.

--   Set `accept-role = 1` for a user accepting roles being assigned to them.
--   Set `accept-role = 0` for a user opting-out of roles being assigned to them.

-The default value is `accept-role = 1`.

 ### 5.2 Message Formats